MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/howto-access-activity-logs.md

 ---

-title: How To: Access activity logs in Azure AD | Microsoft Docs
+title: Access activity logs in Azure AD | Microsoft Docs
 description: Learn how to choose the right method for accessing the activity logs in Azure AD.
 services: active-directory
 documentationcenter: ''